Updated July 2026

 10 → 100 Blocks Per Second

-Building on DAGKnight's improved consensus, Kaspa will scale from the current 1 BPS to 10 BPS and eventually 100 BPS.
+Building on DAGKnight's improved consensus, Kaspa will scale from the current 10 BPS to 100 BPS.
 At 100 BPS, Kaspa would be capable of processing thousands of transactions per second: competitive with Visa and Mastercard's average throughput.
 Block propagation optimization, DAGKnight's adaptive consensus, and network-level improvements are all prerequisites for this milestone.

 Smart Contracts — 2026 H2 → 2027Post-PoC Development